VirtualBrainLab/vbl-docs/source/03_unity_neuro/02_urn_development.md

 The server calls just echo the data from the sender (API) to the receiver (Unity).
 Copy any of the existing calls and replace the message headers.
 Please keep the server organized.

-#### Unity (UM_Client.cs and your manager code)
+#### Unity (Client.cs and your manager code)

 Your code in Unity should be separated into two layers.
-All socket messages should be received in the `UM_Client.cs` class and then passed on to a `XXManager.cs`.
+All socket messages should be received in the `Client.cs` class and then passed on to a `XXManager.cs`.
 The `Client` handles all socket communication, while the `Manager` handles all of the Unity local content.
 Keep managers separated by functionality (e.g. `ProbeManager`, `NeuronManager`, `LineRendererManager`, etc).

 ## Testing your code